-In a new 12-part series on the Legal Executive Institute blog, we will speak with experts in the financial sector, government, law enforcement, and non-profits who will explain why they believe in the power of public-private partnerships in fighting money-laundering and terrorist financing.
+In a new occasional series on the Legal Executive Institute blog, we will speak with experts in the financial sector, government, law enforcement, and non-profits who will explain why they believe in the power of public-private partnerships in fighting money-laundering and terrorist financing.

 Part 1: Giving Victims a Voice

 According to the intergovernmental body, the Financial Action Task Force (FATF), money laundering is “the process of disguising criminal proceeds from their illegal origin.
 This process is of critical importance, as it enables the criminal to enjoy these profits without jeopardizing their source.”
 Those laundered funds, ubiquitously known as dirty money, can be used to facilitate other criminal activities or even to finance terrorism.

 This Machiavellian process whereby criminals disguise the source and control of illicit funds is a form of financial fraud, and it has serious implications.

 The financial services industry may be one of the most at risk when it comes to fraud.
 According to experts and FATF, the one of the best ways to fight this type of crime is effective information-sharing.
 It should be at the cornerstones of any well-functioning, anti-money laundering and counter-terrorism framework.